 I select six entrepreneurs every year and coach them on a pure success basis: they make money, I make money.
 They don’t make money, I don’t make money.
 Because I know it works if the entrepreneur follows the points mentioned.

 The result of my research is a simple tool I ask every inspiring entrepreneur to use and complete.
 It takes 10 minutes per day over four days.
 The result is often an eye-opener for many and clarifies so much.
 At just €10, it’s available now on our website.
 Just use the following link to download it.

-The tool is called: Sweet Spot Discovery Tool and makes you look at three different areas.
+The tool is called: Focus Discovery Tool and makes you look at three different areas.

 - Passions and Likes

 If you imagine each one as a circle and you start overlapping them, at one point you create a space where all three areas come together or overlap.
 That space is your Sweet Spot.
 The larger the space is, the more successful you will be – while enjoying what you do and hardly breaking a sweat.
 The smaller the space, then the more work you’ll have to put in.

 If you can’t find that space, you will not make it.
 I now know that most young businesses fail because they only look at one or two of those areas.

 But don’t think that you don’t have to work for it!
 On each step of the success ladder, your business requires different things from you.
 The higher you go, the more you need to adjust – and your willingness to change, learn and practice will be the main factor for your continuous success.

 To sum it up: